PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 ```

 This double loop evaluates the element wise conductivity
-matrix and the heat load vector precisely as the formula in
+matrix and the heat load vector precisely as the formula of
 the weak form  dictates.

 ```julia